Hakeemog/regtech/README.md

 1. Amazon Virtual Private Cloud (VPC): A secure network environment.
 2. Amazon Elastic Kubernetes Service (EKS): A managed Kubernetes cluster with private and public access control.
 3. Amazon Elastic Container Registry (ECR): A secure repository for Docker images.

-##Security Measures
-1. Private and Public Subnets
-- Private Subnets: Only accessible via internal networking and NAT Gateway for outbound internet access.
-These subnets are designed to host sensitive resources like the EKS worker nodes.
-- Public Subnets: These are exposed to the internet and are used for resources like the EKS control plane or load balancers.
-2. NAT Gateway
-- A single NAT Gateway is enabled to route outbound traffic from the private subnets to the internet, enhancing security by limiting direct internet exposure of private resources.
-3. Security Groups
-- EKS worker nodes are secured with specific ingress rules to allow traffic from the EKS control plane only on certain ports, such as port 15017 for Istio webhooks.
-4. DNS Support and Hostnames
-- DNS support and hostnames are enabled within the VPC, which facilitates communication between resources using domain names rather than IP addresses, improving manageability.
-5. IAM Roles for Service Accounts (IRSA)
-- IRSA is enabled for the EKS cluster, allowing the Kubernetes pods to assume IAM roles securely, which minimizes the need for providing long-lived AWS credentials in the application code.
-6. Cluster Endpoint Access Control
-- The EKS cluster is configured with private access to ensure sensitive management operations can only be performed within the VPC.
-- Public access is allowed for specific operations, but private access remains the primary control.
-7. Tagging for Resource Management
-- Resources such as subnets and EKS clusters are tagged with environment identifiers (e.g., production) to improve resource tracking and cost allocation.

 # Steps to Provision the Infrastructure

 ## Prerequisites